 |English Name||Lotus Pose|

-The Sanskrit word Padma means the lotus.
+The Sanskrit word the Padma means the lotus.
 Hence, its English translation is Lotus Posture.
-The posture is called as such because it resembles the Lotus flower.
+The posture is called such because it resembles the Lotus flower.
 Kamalasana is the alternative name in Sanskrit.

 Lotus Pose Origin and History

-The second century CE statues and images of Buddha and Mahavira in Padmasana shows that the Asana was prevalent at that time.
+The second century CE statues and images of Buddha and Mahavira in Padmasana show that the Asana was prevalent at that time.